eadiesn/eadiesn.github.io/_posts/2014-11-1-champions.markdown

 I sat down at Panera bread and drank cup after cup of coffee with a couple that put me on the right track at 13 and have continued to help me adjust my path through risky decisions and major life moments.

 How do I manage to surround myself with people so lovely as this?
 It's not easy, and frankly I'm not very good at it.
-Occasionally I try the following exercise.
+Occasionally I try the following exercise to help keep me on track.

 ### The Funeral 5